Do we need a prenuptial agreement?

-• Whether either of you are to pay or receive maintenance, and the duration;
+- Whether either of you is to pay or receive maintenance, and the duration;

 Effect on the court

-Should your marriage or civil partnership end, the court are not necessarily bound to follow your agreement, but it is likely that the court will give it due consideration providing it is fair.
-Sometimes, the court will uphold one part of a pre-nuptial agreement whilst holding another part to be unfair.
+Should your marriage or civil partnership end, the court is not necessarily bound to follow your agreement, but it is likely that the court will give it due consideration providing it is fair.
+Sometimes, the court will uphold one part of a prenuptial agreement while holding another part to be unfair.

 This is entirely dependent on you as a couple.
-Some partners are happy to agree it together, whilst others prefer using solicitors or mediation to negotiate.
+Some partners are happy to agree on it together, while others prefer using solicitors, mediation or collaborative law to negotiate.
 Should you require us to negotiate, the Heald family team will help you to reach a fair and sensible agreement.

 What happens if we have children in the future?

-You must be careful to ensure that a pre-nuptial agreement does not affect your future children negatively.
-It is normal to include provisions for children in your pre-nuptial agreement, even if you do not have any at the time.
-If your marriage or civil partnership were to end, the court’s paramount consideration is always the welfare of the children.
+You must be careful to ensure that a prenuptial agreement does not affect your future children negatively.
+It is normal to include provisions for children in your prenuptial agreement, even if you do not have any at the time.
+If your marriage or civil partnership were to end, the court’s first consideration is always the welfare of the children.
 Therefore, it is important not to include any agreement which might affect your children negatively such as an agreement to opt out of providing financial support for any children.